ananya8606/HOG-AI/README.md

 # HOG-AI
-It contains all materials used for Artificial Intelligence Courses and workshops
+It contains all materials used for Artificial Intelligence Courses and workshops that is used in HOG.